fastoch/Learning-to-learn/README.md

 ## Chunking

-Breaking things down into multiple chunks is sometimes called bottom-up learning.
+Breaking things down into different chunks and understanding the relationship between them is sometimes called **"bottom-up learning"**.
-We combine all these chunks of knowledge
+We combine mutliple chunks of knowledge and we connect the dots between these chunks, creating a **mind map** of a specific topic.

+What we also need is something called **"top-down learning"**, which consists in starting off with an overview, a big picture, and then looking into details.

 ---